E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 OpenQubit is a patch to the *LocConQubit* module which extends the capabilities of the latter module with functionalities to generate control pulses in a more realistic systems with dissipating effects.
 The module incorporates the Lindblad master equation into the system propagator upon which the Local Control Theory generates a control pulse.
-For more information on LocConQubit and Local Control Theory see here_ .
+For more information on LocConQubit module and Local Control Theory see here_ .